NEWS ALERT: AT&T WatchTV is no longer available to new customers as a standalone service, AT&T said on its website in June 2020.

 If you can do without local news or sports channels, these streaming services are worth a closer look.

-Read on for a comparison of the two services and learn which one I think is best…
+Read on for a comparison of the two services and learn which one is best for you…

-If you have a qualifying AT&T unlimited cell phone plan, WatchTV is included at no extra charge.
+If you have a qualifying AT&T unlimited cell phone plan, WatchTV may be included at no extra charge.

 Unlike cable and satellite TV providers, these streaming services let you start and stop whenever you want.
 There are no contracts or cancellation penalties.
 Both have free 7-day trials.